 Adult health, applied psychology

-I graduated from the University of Plymouth with a first class degree in Applied Psychology, I then worked within the mental health sector before completing a masters in Social work in 2017.
-During my undergraduate degree I undertook a placement year within a neuro-cognitive research group working on novel assessment tools for older adults with a neurodegenerative disorder.
+Sarah graduated from the University of Plymouth with a first class degree in Applied Psychology.
+She then worked within the mental health sector before completing a masters in Social work in 2017.
+During her undergraduate degree she undertook a placement year within a neuro-cognitive research group working on novel assessment tools for older adults with a neurodegenerative disorder.